• Skip to primary navigation

 You'll only need two pieces of kitchen equipment:

-Alternatively, you can finely crush up your crumb by beating with a wooden rolling pin.
+Alternatively, you can finely crush up your crumb by beating it with a wooden rolling pin.
 Then, mix all of the ingredients together with a mixing bowl and rubber spatula.

 2. Pie Pan or Tart Pan: Choose whichever option makes more sense for the dessert you are making!